What is holistic review?

 - Understanding of the medical field and what it takes to be a physician

-Christina Grabowski, Assistant Dean for Medical School Admissions, serves as an admissions workshop facilitator for the Holistic Review Project.
-Read more about the Holistic Review Project.
+Christina Grabowski, Assistant Dean for Medical School Admissions and Financial Services, serves as an admissions workshop facilitator for the Holistic Review Project.